Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 PART III — THE RINGERS

 So this is where I name my favorite soda of all time — Coke.
 Its cola bite and the carbonation overpower the sweetness until you get three or four gulps in, which I love.
 Seriously, it’s one of my favorite sensory experiences on earth.
 Definitely top 10.
-So leaving Barq’s off the list felt like sacriledge (it was purchased by Coca-Cola in 1995).
+So leaving Barq’s off the list felt like sacrilege (it was purchased by Coca-Cola in 1995).
 But Barq’s is seriously hard to find right now and has been since early in the pandemic.
 It wasn’t in any of those 12 stores I mentioned visiting and getting it online only wasn’t going to work for me.

 So if you want the winner of the blind taste, that’s Jones.
 But the same day as the blind test, I flew to Portland for the summer and found Barq’s at a specialty shop.
 I also grabbed a second bottle because I liked the label and had never seen it before.
 Turns out they were both spectacular.